UTSAVS26/PyVerse/Data_Science/Data-science.md

 ## ⭐️ Introduction

-### Data, Information and Knowledge
+### Data, Information, and Knowledge

-- Data: raw, unprocessed facts.
+- Data: raw observations (numbers, text, events) without context.
-- Information: processed form of data.
+- Information: processed and contextualized data that answers who/what/when/where.
-- Knowledge: entity that comes from utilisation of data; helps us to make predictions or take decisions.
+- Knowledge: validated understanding derived from information and experience; enables explanation, prediction, and decision‑making.

 ### Types of Data